x-square/analytics/23-07-user-research-terms.md

 ### Meso level

 Typically, meso level analysis focuses on populations larger than individuals (micro) but smaller than society as a whole (macro), like communities or organizations.
-Additionally, meso-level analysis can aim to uncover connections between micro and macro levels.
+Additionally, meso level analysis can aim to uncover connections between micro and macro levels.
 This is sometimes termed mid-range, particularly in sociology.
 Examples of meso level units of analysis include communities and organisations.

 -   Clan
 -   Tribe